Treehouse Manchester

 Ian Jones

-A Treehouse hotel is coming to Manchester, featuring a rooftop bar that offers stunning views of the city.
-The hotel will have 216 rooms and be located at the space previously occupied by the unmissed Renaissance Hotel down Deansgate.
-The developers’ goal is to make guests feel like they are in their own ‘secret forest’ and if our visit to Treehouse London is anything to go by, the people of Manchester are in safe hands.
+Hotel: A Treehouse hotel has arrived in Manchester, featuring a rooftop bar that offers stunning views of the city.
+The hotel has 216 rooms and is located at the space previously occupied by the unmissed Renaissance Hotel on Deansgate.
+The goal is to make guests feel like they are in their own ‘secret forest’ and if our visit to the ground-floor restaurant is anything to go by, they can tick that box.

 Blackfriars StreetManchesterM3 2EQ View map